ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The following ts a translation from an ancient
-SPANISH POEM.

-Oh, let the sou! its slumber break ;
-Arouse its senses and awake,
-To see how soon
-Life, with its glories, glides away,
-And the stern footstep of decay
-Comes stealing on.
-How pleasure, like the passing wind,
-Blows by, and leaves us nought behind,
-Bat grief at last ;
-How still our present happiness
 Seems to the wayward fancy less
 Than what is past.
 And while we eye the rolling peg